-Shaving in an airport restaurant
+Shaving in an airport restaurant.

-Rudy Giuliani’s personal grooming habits are already the stuff of legend, but he topped himself on Sunday, August 22, when he was spotted shaving his face in the Delta One lounge at JFK airport.
+Rudy Giuliani’s personal grooming habits are already the stuff of legend, but he topped himself on August 22, 2021, when he was spotted shaving his face in the Delta One lounge at JFK airport.
 Traveler Nick Weiss shared footage on Instagram of the former mayor eating a bowl of lobster bisque, being served a plate of brownies, then pulling out an electric razor and shaving at the table using his tablet camera as a mirror.
 Weiss said what made the incident even more bizarre was that the lounge had “a really nice bathroom.”

 “I was delighted and horrified,” Weiss told CNN, summing up the both the shaving incident and the entire Rudy Giuliani experience.

-This post has been updated.
+This post has been updated throughout.